sharatsachin/ytplaylist-len/README.md

 - 🔢 Support for custom playback speeds
 - 📅 View average video length in playlists
 - 🔍 Analyze specific video ranges within playlists
+- 📈 Asynchronous requests and caching layer to speed up processing

 ## 🚧 Future additions (if I ever get around to it)
-- [ ] Add support for asynchronous requests to speed up the process
-- [ ] Add caching layer to reduce API calls
 - [ ] Add more analytics related to the videos (like average views, likes, etc.)

 ## 🚀 Getting Started